Democratizing-Dexterous/step2urdf/README.md

 The domain name is currently undergoing registration.
 Please temporarily use [https://step2urdf.top:8888](https://step2urdf.top:8888)

+## Privacy & Local Processing
+STEP files are processed entirely on your local machine using your own computational resources.
+No files are uploaded to external servers.
+Press F12 to open developer tools and verify that all processing happens locally.

 ## Overview

 **URDFlyS2U** provides a new, user‑friendly way to export CAD (STEP) designs to URDF, making robot model creation faster and more accurate.